Honest comparison · updated May 2026

 ThoughtMic vs SuperWhisper

-SuperWhisper is the best pure dictation app on Mac.
-ThoughtMic is a different tool — a voice-to-vault pipeline that writes titled, tagged, linked Markdown into your Obsidian or Logseq vault.
-Same Whisper core.
+SuperWhisper is a polished dictation app for your Mac.
+ThoughtMic is a different tool: a local voice layer for your Markdown vault that writes titled, tagged, linked notes into Obsidian or Logseq.
+Same local transcription.
 Different job.

 No FUD.
 No marketing cherry-picks.
-We respect SuperWhisper.
+Just an honest comparison.

 Pick SuperWhisper if…